hipe/tmx/lib/skylab/test-support/doc/issues/021-the-core-node-narrative.md

 ## to extlib or not to extlib :[#022]

-we typically strenuously abstain from extlib (a.k.a monkeypatching) but this is one exception :1:[#sl-131]. having this method in String makes tests that use HEREDOC's much easier to read: it takes the leading whitespace from a multiline string and uses it to unindent the rest of the string, which allows us to indent our HEREDOC's "correctly" within the surrounding block, yet keep
+we typically strenuously abstain from extlib (a.k.a monkeypatching) but this is one exception. having this method in String makes tests that use HEREDOC's much easier to read: it takes the leading whitespace from a multiline string and uses it to unindent the rest of the string, which allows us to indent our HEREDOC's "correctly" within the surrounding block, yet keep